 Is Fortnite down?
-Online server status, maintenance and downtime monitoring | Dexerto.com
+Online server status, maintenance and downtime monitoring

-If you’ve been playing Fortnite for long enough, you’ll know that the massively popular game requires regular updates, patches and downtime in order to keep it running smoothly on PC, PS4, Xbox One and all other platforms.
+If you’ve been playing Fortnite for long enough, you’ll know that the massively popular game requires regular updates, patches, and downtime in order to keep it running smoothly on PC, PS4, Xbox One, and all other platforms.
 In this post, you can monitor the server status 24 hours a day.

 The free-to-play battle royale version of Fortnite is enjoyed by millions of players around the world every day and, as mentioned, updated on a regular basis.
 Every week the developers release at least one major patch or content update.

-While scheduled maintenance and downtime like this is usually known about well in advance, unscheduled downtime, server crashes, urgent hotfixes and more can cause some, or all, aspects of the Epic Games title to stop working unexpectedly.
+While scheduled maintenance and downtime like this are usually known well in advance, unscheduled downtime, server crashes, urgent hotfixes, and more can cause the Epic Games title to stop working unexpectedly.

 Luckily for us, and you, we are able to monitor all aspects of the game via the developer’s status page and plugin, which provides live information on all Fortnite services and tracks any reported or past issues.

-Fortnite down
+Is Fortnite down right now?

-Fortnite has experienced a widespread outage on July 28, 2020.
-Epic has confirmed they are looking into the issue.
+Fortnite has experienced a widespread outage on December 29, 2021.
+This interruption is preventing players from both logging into the game and connecting to the matchmaking servers.

+Epic are aware of the problem and has already started their investigation into what might have caused it.

 If you’re having any issues playing Fortnite Battle Royale today, you check below and see if there are any reported or ongoing incidents: